WojciechWijataPL/SQL--AmazonValentines/README.md

-A short project on Netflix films I use the function :
+My project on valentine's day gifts analyzes those most frequently chosen on amazon, what companies dominated and what were the customer ratings.
+For this purpose I used

 subquery, alter table, update, having, partition by